timescale/docs.timescale.com-content/faq.md

 We've first focused on scaling TimescaleDB up on a single node, which you can read about in the next question.
 On our internal benchmarks, we have consistently scaled TimescaleDB 10+ billion rows, while sustaining insert rates of 100-200k rows / second (or 1-2 million metric inserts / second).
-That said, the principle design decisions implemented for scaling up are the same for allowing TimescaleDB to scale out horizontally in a linear fashion across many servers.
+That said, the principal design decisions implemented for scaling up are the same for allowing TimescaleDB to scale out horizontally in a linear fashion across many servers.
 When clustering is released, all servers can